 In Table 5, columns (1) - (4), we estimate equation (1) using all firm-years and then separately for each of the three sub-periods.
-The coefficient $\beta_1$ yields the differential growth rates for firms that become public.
-The coefficient $\beta_3$ and $\beta_5$ enable us to estimate the difference in growth sensitivity to demand shocks and financial market shocks, respectively, between public and private firms.
-Similar specifications are used in Gilje and Taillard (2016) and Asker, Farre-Mensa and Ljungqvist (2015).
+The coefficient β_1 yields the differential growth rates for firms that become public.
+The coefficient β_3 and β_5 enable us to estimate the difference in growth sensitivity to demand shocks and financial market shocks, respectively, between public and private firms.
+Similar specifications are used in Gilje and Taillard (2016) and Asker, Farre-Mensa, and Ljungqvist (2015).

 The interpretation of these coefficients differs across event windows.
-Since the IPO decision occurs at time 0 and is likely to be based on performance in the immediately prior period, coefficients estimated over the period (-5,-1) compare the performance of firms ultimately selected to become public with firms with similar conditions at birth but did not become public prior to IPO.
+Since the IPO decision occurs at time 0 and is likely to be based on performance in the immediately prior period, coefficients estimated over the period (-5,-1) compare the performance of firms ultimately selected to become public with firms with similar conditions at birth but did not become public before IPO.
 The window (1, 5) describes early IPO years for public firms.
 Since decisions (to become public) have already been made, any excess performance over this period does not cause an IPO.
-Instead, it will describe the possible effects of recently acquired public status, but will be an upper bound for any treatment effect, as part of the difference in performance, if any, is more likely to reflect steady state effects.
+Instead, it will describe the possible effects of recently acquired public status, but will be an upper bound for any treatment effect, as part of the difference in performance may be due to quality differences we do not measure.
+Over the window (6, 10), excess performance, if any, is more likely to reflect steady-state effects.

 We define industry by 3-digit SIC and include industry-year fixed effects.
 Since DS varies by industry-year and CS is an annual measure, the main effects of both variables drop out after including industry-year fixed effects.
-In columns (5) and (6), we adopt a fixed effects specification, where we treat each firm in our IPO sample and its matching always-private firms as a separate cohort.
-For each cohort, we further separate firm-years into three periods, namely up to five years prior to the IPO (-5, 0), first five years following the IPO (1, 5), and six to ten year after the IPO (6, 10).
+In columns (5) and (6), we adopt a fixed-effects specification, where we treat each firm in our IPO sample and its matched always-private firms as a separate cohort.
+For each cohort, we further separate firm-years into three periods, namely up to five years before the IPO (-5, 0), first five years following the IPO (1, 5), and six to ten years after the IPO (6, 10).
 Thus, we have 1600 x 3 firm-cohort-period fixed effects.
 This procedure controls for shocks that affect the growth of each IPO firm and the matching always-private firms at different points of their life cycle.
-Since the matching firms are of the same age and industry as the IPO firms, this fixed effect, in addition to year fixed effects, removes the possibility that the differences are cohort-specific and persist over particular periods of time.
-Thus, this fixed effect structure provides for a stringent control of factors that might confound cross-sectional differences in performance between public and private firms.
-Robust standard errors allow for clustering at the industry-year level are reported in parentheses throughout.
+Since the matching firms are of the same age and industry as the IPO firms, this fixed effect, in addition to year fixed effects, removes the possibility that the differences are cohort-specific and persist over particular periods.20 Thus, this fixed effect structure provides for stringent control of factors that might confound cross-sectional differences in performance between public and private firms.
+Robust standard errors allow for clustering at the industry-year level are reported in parentheses.